 Be sure the remote wall switch and the gas knob (located inside the lower panel) have been turned to the OFF position.
 See Figure 38.
-If it is not, do so and allow the appliance to sit for five minutes so any gas that may have accumulated in the main burner compartment escapes.
+Also, your unit may have a rocker ON/OFF switch installed inside the lower panel; if so, this also needs to be turned to the OFF position.
+If they are not, do so and allow the appliance to sit for five minutes so any gas that may have accumulated in the main burner compartment escapes.